brndnmtthws/brndn-io/content/posts/climate-feedback-loops/index.md

 ## Moving Forward

-The climate challenge is formidable but not without pathways forward.
-Individual and collective action both matter in this critical decade:
+None of this gets fixed by pretending the problem is smaller than it is.
+Individual and collective action both matter here:

 - **Political engagement**: Support candidates who advocate for meaningful climate policies, particularly carbon pricing mechanisms that correctly assign costs to emissions.